AAustry63/Volatility_surface_for_equity_options/README.md

 # Volatility_surface_for_equity_options

 ## Overview
-This project builds an implied volatility surface from equity options and implements a simple volatility arbitrage strategy.
+The purpose of this project is to build an implied volatility surface from equity options and implements a simple volatility arbitrage strategy.

 ## Features
 - Black-Scholes pricing